anandithaaaa/covid_project/index.md

 There were 2 primary corpuses of data colleted during a collaboration between AliveCorr, a portable EKG company (https://www.alivecor.com/kardiamobile6l/), and UW Medical Center.

-The Control Dataset was X instances of data collected in 2019 from a total of Y patients.
+The Control Dataset was 16,500 instances of data collected in 2019 from a total of 3,600 patients.
 Each of the patients has between 1 and 8 distinct EKGs in the dataset.

 The Covid Dataset was 1750 instances of data collected after March of 2020.
 130 patients were diagnosed with COVID at the UW Medical Center, and each was sent home with a portable EKG machine.
 They were asked to self-administer both a COVID viral load test (a nasal swab) and the 30-second EKG using the AliveCorr device for 14 days proceeding their initial COVID positive result.